curl / Docs / Project / TODO

 6.2 ditch telnet-specific select

 Move the telnet support's network select() loop go away and merge the code into the main transfer loop.
-Until this is done, the multi interface will not work for telnet.
+Until this is done, the multi interface does not work for telnet.

 6.3 feature negotiation debug data